The CSS properties float in action

 Things to know

-- The property display: inline added to an element allows float in the same element to work better with Internet Explorer 6.
+- The property display: inline added to an element allows float in the same element to work better.

 - The margin property separates the element inserted in the text of the body thereof.
 The margin accounts within the container and not inside the page.